Re-exporting goods imported from outside the EU may make them eligible for complete or partial relief on duty and import VAT

 There are several types of authorisation for TA.
 You should find out which is the most suitable option for you and for the type of goods you’re importing.

 With a simplified authorisation, each entry is a separate application for authorisation, so if you’re importing regularly or import a variety of different goods for different uses, you may prefer to apply for full authorisation.
-You can find out about simplified authorisation on the HMRC website.
+You can find out about simplified authorisation in Notice 200.

 Simplified single authorisation

 Simplified single authorisation is a simplified authorisation extended to cover goods you will use in the UK before using them for the same purpose in other EU countries.
 You can also include other users within the EU who will use the goods on your behalf.
-You can find out about simplified single authorisation on the HMRC website.
+You can find out about simplified single authorisation in Notice 200.

 Full authorisation can be used if you regularly import goods under TA where all entries to TA and all uses under TA are carried out within the UK.
 It must be applied for and approved before goods are imported using form C&E 1331.